-The frightening rise of “forever chemicals”—and why they’re more common than you think
+The frightening rise of ‘forever chemicals’—and why they’re more common than you think

 As a public health analyst, I have studied the harm caused by these chemicals.
 I am one of hundreds of scientists who are calling for a comprehensive, effective plan to manage the entire class of PFAS to protect public health while safer alternatives are developed.

 Typically, when the U.S. Environmental Protection Agency assesses chemicals for potential harm, it examines one substance at a time.
-That approach isn’t working for PFAS, given the sheer number of them and the fact that manufacturers commonly replace toxic substances with “regrettable substitutes” – similar, lesser-known chemicals that also threaten human health and the environment.
+That approach isn’t working for PFAS, given the sheer number of them and the fact that manufacturers commonly replace toxic substances with “regrettable substitutes“–similar, lesser-known chemicals that also threaten human health and the environment.

 Toxic chemicals